-Updated September 2024--While renting a car is perhaps the best way to see Ireland, that option may not be available to everyone due to cost, age, and other factors and if that's the case choosing accommodation in Ireland will depend on how you are getting across the country.
+Updated December 2025--While renting a car is perhaps the best way to see Ireland, that option may not be available to everyone due to cost, age, and other factors, and if that’s the case, choosing accommodation in Ireland will depend upon how you are getting across the country.

 This blog post contains affiliate links, and I may earn compensation when you click on the links at no additional cost to you.